Introduction

 • What Can Omnichannel Do?

 • Enhance Customer Experience: Before omnichannel’s emergence, customers received messages that were not always relevant to the context of the current customer journey stage.
 These messages were delivered across several static channels and often missed important touchpoints.
-Omnichannel marketing is ground-breaking in its ability to provide seamless, contextual, and highly integrated experiences across all customer touchpoints.
-Omnichannel execution drives agile and intelligent content that responds to customer actions in the most timely and engaging manner and in the channels most relevant to the customer journey.
+Omnichannel marketing is ground-breaking in providing seamless, contextual, and highly integrated experiences across all customer touchpoints.
+Omnichannel execution drives agile and intelligent content that responds to customer actions in the most timely and engaging manner and the channels most relevant to the customer journey.

 • Improve Personalization: The most valuable characteristics of any omnichannel program are its ability to put each customer journey step in context and provide personalized interactions based on historical preferences.
 Omnichannel’s deployment of complex rules and machine learning models helps set up the framework for meaningful personalization.

-• Deliver a Cohesive Brand Strategy: It can be difficult to review adherence to strategic goals and objectives for a brand when executing multichannel campaigns.
+• Deliver a Cohesive Brand Strategy: Adherence to a brand's strategic goals and objectives can be difficult to review when executing multichannel campaigns.
 Omnichannel marketing helps ensure that all channel and tactic implementations align with the brand strategy, vision, and overarching communication objectives.

 • Measurable Results of Using Omnichannel